What are my options after the Working Holiday?

 Option 10: Provincial Nominee Program (PNP)

-An “open work permit” application based solely on a job offer from an employer is not an option.
-Simply put, no such open work permit exists.
+An open work permit based solely on a job offer from an employer does not exist.
+In other words, you cannot apply for an open work permit without a main application backing it up.

-A work permit application must always be based on a main application.
-If this requirement is not met, the work permit will be refused and returned as “incomplete,” which will put you out of status retroactively from the date your previous work permit expired.
-This gap in status can seriously jeopardize your future immigration applications and endeavors.
+Every work permit application must be tied to a principal application.
+If you fail to meet this requirement, your work permit will be refused and returned as “incomplete.”
+This refusal causes you to lose your status retroactively from the date your previous permit expired.
+Such a status gap can seriously harm your future immigration endeavours.

 If your Working Holiday work permit has already expired, your only option is to leave Canada as soon as possible, or alternatively, restore your status to visitor in order to regain legal status in Canada.
 Please note, the cost for restoring your status is $200.